dwn/dwn.github.io/mag/chord-cartography/index.md

 ### (The previous article in this series is [Structure of Scales](../the-structure-of-scales))

-## Outline of a harmonic navigation system
+## JUST NOTES FOR MYSELF - Outline of a harmonic navigation system

 * Affirm the conventional wisdom about seventh chords - that the major, minor, and fully diminished sevenths chords respectively extend the major, minor, and diminished triads.